AnthonyArena95/Cyber-Kill-Chain/README.md

 - Access controls to restrict access to network scanning tools and monitor for unauthorized use
 - Vulnerability scan endpoints to identify and remediate current weaknesses
 - Encrypt data at rest and in transfit to promote confidentiality
-- Least privilege to o limit user access to only what is necessary
+- Least privilege to limit user access to only what is necessary

 ## Steps